top of page

 • toward choices, behaviours, and actions that remain available

-This does not mean disengaging from the world.
-It means engaging where agency still exists.
+This does not mean disengaging from the world, rather, it's about engaging where agency still exists.

 Examples include: